Hidden Bits of Our Maritime History

 This badge was worn by Commander George Hoffman of the USS Corry.
 When allied planes blew up a German U-Boat during World War II, Commander Hoffman’s crew went around finding survivors, including the submarine’s Austrian Commander, Gunter Leopold.
 Leopold was taken aback by the unwavering kindness of the boat’s crew and sparked up a life-long friendship with their compassionate leader.

-These artifacts of yesteryear are a glimpse into the early days of the United States Live-Saving Service, which can be explored at The Old Coast Guard Station.
+These artifacts of yesteryear are a glimpse into the early days of the United States Live-Saving Service, which can be explored at Virginia Beach Surf and Rescue Museum.
 The men who inhabited the station helped shape Virginia Beach as we know it today, and we are forever grateful that they did.